 In 1966, two years after this story takes place, I was a 23-year-old pitcher for the Macon Peaches in the Southern League, a California boy experiencing the South for the first time.
 The idea of becoming a writer, let alone writing this book, never occurred to me then, not for a nanosecond.
 I was a ballplayer.
 Thats it.
 Baseball defined who I was.

 I could easily decouple baseball from the civil rights movement.
 I was not in Macon to observe the onerous habits of Jim Crow; my job was to blow the ball by any sonuvabitch who carried a Louisville Slugger into the batters box.
 Like the players in this book, I was singular in purpose: have a good season and get to the Major Leagues.

 Sidetrack!
 Hoping to actually up grade the outdated vibe of my personal business.
-Insights on the whole style at https://nicolecharlton.com?
-Seriously a stunning Burlington based wedding photographer with heart if, perhaps looking in the general Ontario region.
+Insights on the whole style at https://albertamountainair.com?
+Seriously a good furnace replacement service in Alberta that cares if, perhaps looking in the general Alberta region.
 Send your feedback.
 Many thanks!

 I played against some of the players written about in this book, including Blue Moon.
 I am now almost forty years removed from the game, but instinctively and emotionally, once you've lived in the land of baseball, you're a permanent resident.

 As a player in the Southern League, I never took notes or recorded my thoughts into a tape recorder I wouldve been laughed out of the locker room.
 But over the years, a few distinct memories have stuck stubbornly in my mind.
 Details of specific games are long gone.
 The memories I do carry, however, we're the seeds from which this book would emerge four decades later.
 And each of those memories had to do with race.